David-EstradaSD/DavesQuotes/README.md

 # ReactQuotes_RoutingAdvanced

 ### Overview
-This is a simple "Quotes" app I created to...

-// TODO:

- Specifically, this lesson taught how to build a multi-page "_single page application_" as to adhere to the React design of staying on the same web page without having to leave the browser and send more Http requests.
+This is a simple "Quotes" app I created that stored "Famous Quotes" or quotes from the public's creation.
+I built this app implementing "_single page application_" with React Routing, thus allowing different URL paths without having to leave the browser and send more Http requests.

 ### Technologies
 * React, JavaScript
 * ReactRouter libraries
 * _Switch, Redirect, BrowserRouter, Route, NavLink and Link_ components
-* _useParams_ custom hook
+* _useHistory, useParams_ custom hooks
 * _path, exact, and to_ built-in props